RiccoWrld/RiccosWEB102_Prework/README.md

 ## Notes

-- Used youtube for video walkthtough
+- Used youtube to create video walkthrough
-- Images wouldn't load even witht he correct syntax
+- Images wouldn't display even witht he correct syntax

 Describe any challenges encountered while building the app.

-- Getting Images to display
+- Getting the images to display
-- Using console.log to get the number of fujnded and unfunded games
+- Using console.log to get the number of funded and unfunded games

 ## License